openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Since the manufacturing processes of the products are unknown, it is sometimes impossible to know with certainty the total quantity of ingredients used, even if the mass of the final product is known.
 Indeed, the mass of ingredients used is at least equal to the mass of the final product but it can be higher in the case of manufacturing processes involving a loss of matter (water loss during drying for example).
 It has been assumed that the only possible loss of matter was a water loss.

-Once all ingredients proportions have been chosen, :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._pick_total_mass` will choose the total mass in a similar way.
-The first step is to determine the bounds of the possible values of the total mass with :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._get_variable_bounds`.
+Once all ingredients proportions have been chosen, :meth:`~impacts_estimation.impacts_estimation.RandomRecipeCreator._pick_total_mass` will choose the total mass in a similar way.
+The first step is to determine the bounds of the possible values of the total mass with :meth:`~impacts_estimation.impacts_estimation.RandomRecipeCreator._get_variable_bounds`.
 Then for each total mass value between the bounds and with a step of 1 gram, the corresponding recipe is created and its **confidence score** is calculated (see :ref:`Calculating recipe confidence score`).
 The total mass value with the highest confidence score is then chosen and the corresponding recipe is returned.

 .. figure:: /_static/total_mass_choice.svg
     :width: 300